opstrace/opstrace/docs/references/gcp.md

 If you would like to know which individual permissions are implied by any of these roles, please search for that role (e.g. `roles/container.admin`) on the [GCP IAM permissions reference page](https://cloud.google.com/iam/docs/permissions-reference).

 Note: we didn't quite arrive at fulfilling the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege) here—this is an ongoing effort.
-If you have specific ideas for reducing the set if privileges required, please [open an issue](https://github.com/opstrace/opstrace/issues/new/choose)!
+If you have specific ideas for reducing the set of privileges required, please [open an issue](https://github.com/opstrace/opstrace/issues/new/choose)!